Home • Created 2021/12/7 • Updated 2022/12/6 • Read time 17min • Discord

 Doing it this way means you could technically absorb all light wavelengths across the

-theoretically observable spectrum and otherwise be completely invisible for however
+theoretically observable spectrum and otherwise be completely invisible or at least

 The only way you'd be visually detectable is when you eject the super-heated mass, to